Habib Ahmad

-Habib Ahmad was a Pakistani scientist, a Professor of Genetics and vice-chancellor of Islamia College, Peshawar in Peshawar, Pakistan.
+Habib Ahmad was a Pakistani scientist, a professor of Genetics and vice-chancellor of Islamia College, Peshawar in Peshawar, Pakistan.

 Early life, career and awards

 Ahmad was born in Matta village in Swat District, Khyber Pakhtunkhwa, Pakistan.
-He was educated at the Government High School in Matta and passed his matriculation exam in 1975.
+He attended Government High School in Matta and passed his matriculation exam in 1975.
 He graduated from Jahanzeb College in Saidu Sharif in 1981.
-Then, he received an MSc and MPhil in botany in 1985 and 1991 respectively from the Department of Botany at University of Peshawar, and a PhD from University of the Punjab in 2003.
+He then earned an MSc and MPhil in botany from the Department of Botany at the University of Peshawar in 1985 and 1991 respectively, followed by a PhD from the University of the Punjab in 2003.
 After graduating, he joined Hazara University as a professor in 2005, and has been the vice-chancellor of this university since 28 July 2016.

-Ahmad is the author of more than ten books and 217 research papers.
-He also has more than 30 years experience in teaching, research and development.
+Ahmad is the author of more than ten books and 217 research papers all having groundbreaking impact on genetics and expanding the collective Pakistani knowledge on the subject.
+He also has more than 30 years of experience in teaching, research and development.

 Some years ago, he served at the Pakistan Agricultural Research Council in Islamabad, Pakistan.
 He played a role in the Cytogenetics Program where he contributed to the establishment and strengthening of a Cytogenetics lab.

 He has been leading an effort towards an international research project for production of vaccines against Dengue virus.